TallKite/linnstrument-firmware/README.md

 The first few edos are pretty strange.
 Try starting with 15, 17, 19 or 22.
 Be sure to try the Bosanquet layout for 31edo and the Kite guitar layout for 41edo.
 The full rainbow scale can be overwhelming.
 Try setting the played mode to BLNK.
+To avoid a touched pad turning red (or whatever) and obscuring the pad's usual color, set the played color to blank.
 Once you know an edo well, you'll probably want to switch to the fretboard dots display.

 To create JI or rank-2 scales with N notes, set the edo to N. (Eventually: also turn on raw midi mode.)